 Brush at least once a week!
 Don't be lazy about this.
 It could save you easily over $5000 over your dog or cat's lifetime.
 How much do dog dental cleanings cost?
 In Vancouver, Canada it can cost anywhere from $1000 to $2000 for x-rays, anesthesia, teeth extraction if any issue, scaling etc to visit a vet.

-To effectively brush, sit with your back against a wall and with your dog on his back between your legs.
+To brush well, sit with your back against a wall and with your dog on his back between your legs.
 (The dog's mouth will be pointing up at you as you stare down).
 Aim at getting between the gums, brush every tooth surface and also your dog's jowls and tongue.
 Brush for at least 2 minutes.

 Alternatively you can provide recreational bones for dogs.
 Make sure the bone is sized appropriately for your dog and his chewing habit.
 Femur bones are load bearing and can crack teeth if your dog is an aggressive chewer.
 We typically do not recommend femur bones for chewing.
 In all circumstances, ensure you are supervising your dog or cat when they are chewing bones.
 Never feed cooked bones to a dog or cat as they get harder on cooking and can splinter or represent choke hazards.